-- there will not be a significant impact on any threatened species, populations or ecological communities as confirmed by the Applicant and concurred with by the NPWS - the alterations to the club are complimentary to the existing building, noting that external changes are limited to a relocated window on the eastern elevation and removal of a window on the southern elevation - the internal works improve the amenity and functionality of the tourist accommodation building without impacting on any adjoining properties - construction impacts on the surrounding environment would be minimised by using existing disturbed areas for stockpiling of building materials and for parking - the recommended conditions would require all disturbed areas to be rehabilitated following construction and the maintenance of an Asset Protection Zone (APZ) outside of the lease area (to be endorsed by the NPWS)
+- there will not be a significant impact on any threatened species, populations or ecological communities as confirmed by the Applicant and concurred with the NPWS - the new additions to the building are complimentary to the existing building and its landscape setting - the internal works improve the amenity and functionality of the tourist accommodation building without impacting on any adjoining properties - construction impacts on the surrounding environment would be minimised by using existing disturbed areas for stockpiling of building materials and for parking

 Overall, the Department is satisfied that the proposal is suitable for the site and in the public interest.
-The Department therefore recommends that the application be approved subject to recommended conditions.
+The Department therefore recommends that the application be approved, subject to recommended conditions.